Bob McDonnell: Budget

 On December 18, 2009, outgoing Governor Kaine proposed $76.8 billion of expenditures for adoption by the incoming state legislature.
 Kaine's budget proposed to rationalize state revenues by increasing the income tax while lowering property taxes and other fees.
 As incoming governor, McDonnell refused to publicly recommend any modifications to Kaine's budget and instead worked with the House of Delegates to bring Kaine's plan up for a quick vote and defeat.
 Privately, McDonnell advocated cutting $300 million from health programs, $730 million from K-12 education, changing the state retirement system, and requiring 10 days of furloughs for state employees, to offset budgetary shortfalls for 2010–2012.
 On February 17, 2010, after political pressure, McDonnell publicly released his proposed cuts.
 The Senate adopted a budget which restored a number of cuts to education, health and human services, and a House–Senate conference managed to work out a compromise on March 14 containing about $250 million in cuts before the expiration of the legislative session.
-However, a number of interest groups lobbied the governor to use his amendatory veto power to alter the adopted budget.

 On April 14, 2010, McDonnell proposed 96 budget amendments to the two-year 2010–2012 budget resulting in $42.1 million in spending increases and $51 million in additional budget cuts, tax increases, and court fees for criminals.
-He proposed to increase spending by $15 million to give incentives for SRI International and Bank of America to keep offices in Virginia.
 To boost revenue, McDonnell proposed raising $7.2 million by increasing the fines on motorists who exceed the speed limit.
 He proposed to cut an additional $9.9 million from state funded programs for at-risk and troubled children and proposed cutting $600,000 from state grants to public radio and television stations.
 McDonnell also issued amendatory vetoes on non-budget legislation.
 For example, although Virginia has provided free electronic filing of tax returns for years, his veto outsourced electronic filing to firms that charge a fee for that service.
 McDonnell also amended a bill to prohibit Planned Parenthood from spending funds raised from its affinity license plates on abortions.
 The Legislature met to vote on the Governor's amendments on April 21.
 A bipartisan majority accepted some of McDonnell's proposed cuts while rejecting others including those to public broadcasting, the funding for at-risk and troubled children, and the shifting of Virginia Medicaid mental health program to a managed-care plan.